Room 101 (British TV series): History

 The radio series was originally broadcast on BBC Radio 5 in 1992, where it was hosted by Nick Hancock.
 Hancock was also the first presenter when the series transferred to television two years later.
 The first ever guest on the TV version was comedian Bob Monkhouse who cast the French into Room 101.

 In 1999, Hancock was replaced as host by Paul Merton (who was also the first ever guest on the original radio version).
 Merton's first guest was Nick Hancock and his last was his fellow regular team captain on Have I Got News for You, Ian Hislop.
 Usually, there were five nominations discussed in each show – represented by several surreal props.
 The last item usually goes in, sometimes for a forfeit.

 Following Merton's departure in 2007, it was announced that a replacement would be sought; however, it was not until 2012 that a twelfth series, now fronted by Frank Skinner, was aired.

-In July, 2018, Skinner announced that, after 24 years, the show had been cancelled by the BBC.
+In July 2018, Skinner announced that, after 24 years, the show had been cancelled by the BBC.

-The show is planned to return as a radio series on BBC Radio 4 in summer 2023, in the original single-guest format and with Paul Merton returning as host.
+The show returned as a radio series on BBC Radio 4 in summer 2023, in the original single-guest format and with Paul Merton returning as host.